-Entrepreneurs should urge themselves to think differently about New Year resolutions for their business and strive to remain steadfast in attaining and achieving these, says Fosters Kalaile, Country Manager at Business Partners Malawi (BUSINESS/PARTNERS).
+Entrepreneurs should urge themselves to think differently about New Year resolutions for their business and strive to remain steadfast in attaining in achieving these, says Sally Gitonga, Country Manager at Business Partners Kenya (BUSINESS/PARTNERS).

 “The lives of entrepreneurs differ from those of employees in the sense that their work is never done.
 There is always that idea that needs to be taken off the back burner, several pitches to prepare, neglected systems to fix and formalise, the next contract to win, and an inbox that never stays empty for long.
 In such circumstances, it is good to use any opportunity to pause, no matter how brief, step back, evaluate, renew and tighten resolve."

 Gitonga says that for most entrepreneurs, the beginning of a new year is an opportunity for this type of exercise and explains that it needn't be a sprawling review of all business elements that most entrepreneurs tend to avoid.

 She suggests structuring the evaluation exercise into a checklist of five areas into which business owners can delve as deeply as they need to:

 - Revisit your business model: All business owners should reconsider their value proposition which, in essence, addresses how they create, capture and deliver value in an ever-changing market.
 New technologies are developed, new competitors emerge, clients' preferences and tastes change, and demographics shift.
 The way in which you do things can therefore become sub-optimal very quickly.
 You don't need to turn your business model on its head, as very often all it needs are small changes and incremental improvements to better the value proposition and operating model.